Diabol/scrolls/README.md

 ## Configure

 ## Run
-Scrolls main interface is it's configuration file and it's command line interface.
-The basic concept is that plugins (i.e. services) are configured in the configuration file and run-time options are given to the cli.
+Scrolls' main interface is its configuration file and its command line interface (CLI).
+The basic concept is that plugins (i.e. services) are configured in the configuration file and runtime options are given to the CLI.

 Developers can run using gradle: